 Threads of Chaos

-Where most novels would take at least a few chapters to set everything up, Eryk Pruitt dives right into the lion’s den and drags us along with him.
+Where most novels would take at least a few chapters to set everything up, Eryk Pruitt in Hashtag dives right into the lion’s den and drags us along with him.
 The story takes very little to no time before it gets going, and this goes for each of the three tales.
 The author knows people don’t exactly read thrillers for their slow pace or page-long descriptions, but rather the fast and furious chaos they bring… and he obliges in spades.
 The webs are spun from the earliest pages and they carry us into a dark world where violence, deceit, obscurantism, and hedonism are simply regular elements of everyday life.

 One thing which I enjoyed was the fact the author didn’t try too hard to connect his stories together at every point possible, instead letting them develop organically and overlap whenever it makes sense.
 As a result, it truly does feel like we are reading three different stories which just happen to intersect, rather than one story told from three perspectives.
 In my opinion, this little detail helped give the novel a more believable and realistic feeling, and the consequences of the events within more tangible.
 This especially feels important in the segments where it feels as if the author is making a commentary on the decadent nature of modern fame and notoriety.

 With this being said, the realistic aspect only goes so far mostly due to the insane amount of twists, turns, and ridiculous sequences which still manage to sneak up on the reader even if you know they’re coming.
 It’s the sort of read where you eventually stop trying to predict what curve-ball will be thrown your way next and begin to simply look forward to it; a sort of insanity which pays dividend when accepted rather than scrutinized.